-Due to the geographic location and runway size, there is a mix of based and itinerant aircraft that utilize the resources at SLN.
-This mix includes general aviation, commercial, and military.
-Based aircraft are those that rent space, whether a tie-down or hangar.
+Due to the geographic location and runway size, there is a variety of based and itinerant aircraft that utilize the resources at SLN.
+This includes general aviation, commercial, and military.
+Based aircraft are those that rent space, whether a tie-down or a hangar.
 Itinerant aircraft are those that park at SLN for a short period of time because they are based from another airport.

 To operate safely around aircraft, you must have a basic understanding of how aircraft operate and their size.
-The majority of the aircraft that operate, or are based at SLN, are small aircraft and can be difficult to identify at a distance.
+The majority of the aircraft that operate at SLN are small aircraft and can be difficult to identify at a distance.

-An aircraft's heading can be identified by its lighting.
-The right wingtip has a green light, the left wingtip has red light, and the tail has white light.
-This light system allows you to identify if an aircraft is moving toward or away from you.
-Additionally, all aircraft have a red flashing beacon.
-When the beacon is flashing, the aircraft engine is on and the pilot is going to taxi or shut down his engines.
+An aircraft's direction can be identified by its lighting.
+The right wingtip has a green light, the left wingtip has a red light, and the tail has a white light.
+This lighting system allows observers to tell if the aircraft is moving toward, or away from you.
+Additionally, all aircraft have a red flashing beacon active when the engine is on and the pilot intends to taxi or shut down the engines.
 In either case, never pass behind or in front of an aircraft when the red beacon is flashing.

-Helicopter operations are different due to their ability to takeoff, taxi, land, and hover over the ramp areas.
-Additional precaution should be exercised because of the excessive prop wash generated from these aircraft.
+Helicopter operations are different due to their ability to take off, taxi, land, and hover over the ramp areas.
+Additional precautions should be exercised because of the excessive prop wash generated from these aircraft.
 Most important is to know the designated areas for helicopter operations.
-At times, helicopters can appear out of your blind spots.
+At times, helicopters can appear out of a vehicle's blind spots.

-Taxiway: A yellow stripe used to guide a pilot along the designated center of a paved surface.
-Taxiways are labeled as taxiway A, B, C, etc. to aid pilots and the ATCT in their location.
+Taxiway A yellow stripe used to guide a pilot along the designated center of a paved surface.
+Taxiways are labeled A, B, C, etc. to aid pilots and the ATCT in their location.

-Taxilane: A taxilane is different from a taxiway in that it is not a labeled path.
-Unlike a labeled taxiway such as Taxiway A or Taxiway G, a taxilane is simply a yellow striped path leading you to a taxiway.
-Taxilanes have identical markings as a taxiway.
+Taxilane A taxilane is different from a taxiway in that it is not a labeled path.
+Unlike a labeled taxiway, such as Taxiway A or Taxiway G, a taxilane is simply a yellow striped path leading to a taxiway.
+Taxilanes have the same markings as a taxiway.

-Taxiing: Taxiing is the term used for an aircraft moving under their own power to a parking area or toward the runway via taxiways and taxilanes.
+Taxiing is the term used for an aircraft moving under their own power towards a runway or parking area via taxilanes and taxiways.

-Engine Run-ups: Smaller aircraft will run their engines at a high RPM prior to departure.
+Engine Run-Ups Smaller aircraft will run their engines at a high RPM prior to departure.
 This procedure is called a run-up and is required of propeller aircraft to check that critical instruments are working properly.
 Run-ups create a strong force of prop wash from the propeller blades causing any loose objects/debris to travel at high speeds.